artturipa/myblog/tdd_series_widget_1/post.md

 ## The project

-I need to create a custom widget / portal module for a customer.
+I will be creating a custom widget / portal module for a customer.
 The plan is to develop the widget in following order:
 * General layout
 * Styling
 * List of features as prioritised by PO